-Pro tip: Get your flu shot in October so you’re protected through the winter months when flu is most likely to spread.
+Pro tip: Get your flu shot by October so you’re protected through the winter months when flu is most likely to spread.

 Why get a flu shot?